The Greatest Generation (album): Reception

+Legacy

 In retrospect Rock Sound included The Greatest Generation on their best albums of 2013 list, calling it "the defining album of what may well have been the genre's best year for a decade."
 Kerrang! said the album "ripped up the pop-punk blueprint" pushing the genre to "new peaks of invention, both lyrically and musically".

 Rolling Stone listed the album at No. 41 on their feature "The 50 Greatest Pop Punk Albums".